Vince Velkey

 I use tools from functional analysis and information theory to study problems in exchangeability theory.
 My work makes explicit the analogy between de Finetti-style representation theorems for a broad class of symmetric random structures.
 That includes exchangeable and partially exchangeable sequences, exchangeable graphs.
 I derive integral representation results for their finite exchangeable counterparts.

 Preprint in preparation.
-A draft version is available here.

 Teaching